Platform capabilities

 Research-backed, not vibe-coded

-Every claim on the product page maps to a published or in-flight paper with reproducible artefacts.
+Every claim on the product page maps to a paper under peer review (or a clearly-marked preprint) with reproducible artefacts.

 Calibration before accuracy